pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

     Use [`eraseToThrowingStream()`][erase-to-throwing-stream-source] to propagate failures from
     throwing async sequences.

+    Note that care must be taken when "erasing" async sequences to streams.
+The `AsyncStream` and `AsyncThrowingStream` types do not support multiple subscribe/Users/brandon/projects/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110_WritingReliableAsyncTests.swift
+/Users/brandon/projects/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.mdrs, and so you may need to create
+    multiple streams from a single sequence to support that behavior.
+This is unfortunately the best we can do until Swift gets the features necessary to support something like `any AsyncSequence<Element>`.

   * There is an API for simultaneously constructing a stream and its backing continuation.
 This can be handy in tests when overriding a dependency endpoint that returns a stream: